 Income tax

 There is no income tax on employment earnings in Saudi Arabia.
-However, if you live in the Kingdom and earn money through other sources, you may have to pay tax at the same rate as corporate tax if you have a permanent establishment (PE) there.
+However, if you live in the Kingdom and earn money from other sources, you may be required to pay tax at the same rate as corporate tax if you have a permanent establishment (PE) there.

 Income tax for self-employed workers